Ramnithishr/Gaussian/README.md

 ## Algorithm
 ```
-1. Initialize nx(n+1) matrix a and a solution vector x with zeros.
+1. Import the numpy module to use the built-in functions for calculation
-2.Populate the argument matrix a with co efficient from user input
+2.Prepare the lists from each linear equations and assign in np.array()
-3.Starting from the last equation,solve for x values backward using the transformed matrix a
+3.Using the np.zeros() and seprate them and use it in the for loops so we can find the solutions.
-4.Run the code
+4.End the program
 ```